 Buttery, flaky, creamy, savory rounds of puff pastry, spinach, and cheese… That’s what I’ve made for you this week, and my family and friends couldn’t be happier, because the recipe makes about 25 pinwheels and I can’t eat them all myself (although it’s tempting).
-These little wheels are stunningly easy to make, yet so tasty that they elicited this response from my mom, “These are too good.
+These little spinach & cheese pinwheels are stunningly easy to make, yet so tasty that they elicited this response from my mom, “These are too good.
 Shame on you.”
-Baking season is here and holiday gatherings aren’t far away.
+Baking season is almost here and holiday gatherings aren’t far away.
 It’s usually a busy season for us all, but you can still wow your guests with a “shamefully” delicious appetizer without spending a lot of time doing it.

 Here’s what you’ll need: